-Supreme Court landmark win to change discrimination against marital status.
+Supreme Court landmark win to change discrimination against marital status and cohabitation laws.

 Today saw the landmark victory for Denise Brewster who won her Supreme Court appeal for judicial review of the rules which govern public sector pensions for unmarried couples.